 My friend Tricia recently had the NutrEval and ALCAT tests run on her son who has suspected ADD.
 Prior to testing, she had been giving him fish oil for a few months, but had seen no results.
 Turns out, her son’s main issue is gluten intolerance.
 He is now taking a few supplements that are specific to his deficiencies along with a gluten-free diet.
 Addressing the diet first in this case was imperative because without taking out the offending foods, the supplements could not be properly absorbed in the gut.

 Who Does Testing & How Much Does it Cost?

 - A Medical Doctor certified by the American Board of Integrative & Holistic Medicine.
 Click here to search for a physician in your area.
-We go to this type of doctor.
+We went to this type of doctor in the beginning.
 One benefit in going this route is that insurance covers some of our cost because she is a real pediatrician.
-Some tests are covered by insurance and some are not.
-The NutrEval that we had done was not covered and it was around $700-800 and the ALCAT was $200-300.
-We have taken several tests that insurance covered and I paid a flat fee of $25 for all of them.
+Most tests were not covered by our insurance.
+The NutrEval to detect vitamin, mineral, amino acid, and omega deficiencies was around $700-800 and the ALCAT, which detects food sensitivities was $200-300.
+We also had several basic tests that insurance covered and I paid a flat fee of $25 for all of them.
 There is additionally an office visit charge.
 The first is always more expensive and follow-ups are more reasonable.